+Find Needs

-- Find Needs The purpose of the Drainage Report is to identify and define conceptual solutions to the problems which may occur as a result of the proposed development, on project areas, on above-project areas, and along conveyance areas.
+The purpose of the Drainage Report is to identify and define conceptual solutions to the problems which may occur as a result of the proposed development, on project areas, on above-project areas, and along conveyance areas.
 The Drainage Report must include drawings as necessary to fully and clearly describe the information required by these Guidelines.
+All reports shall be printed on 8-1/2" x 11" paper, bound together, and submitted in two hard copies and one electronic copy (pdf format). .
+All engineering documents required to be submitted to the City for Review (i.e. Reports, Construction Documents) shall be complete and bear a seal of a Professional Engineer with a signature and date unless the proposed improvements are below the threshold specified in "Texas Engineering and Land Surveying Practice Acts and Rules Concerning Practice and Licensure".
+The report shall contain a sheet authenticating its technical accuracy as follows:

+Work Certification

-All reports shall be printed on 8-1/2" x 11" paper, bound together, and submitted in two hard copies and one electronic copy (pdf format).
-The report shall include a cover letter presenting the proposed design for review, and shall be prepared by a Registered Professional Engineer licensed in Texas.
-The report shall contain a sheet authenticating its technical accuracy as follows: - Work Certification "This report (plan) for the drainage design of (name of development) was prepared by me (or under my supervision) in accordance with provisions of the Bryan/College Station Unified Drainage Design Guidelines for the owners of the property.
-All licenses and permits required by any and all state and federal regulatory agencies for the proposed drainage improvements have been issued."
+"This report (plan) for the drainage design of (name of development) was prepared by me (or under my supervision) in accordance with provisions of the Bryan/College Station Unified Drainage Design Guidelines for the owners of the property.
+All licenses and permits required by any and all state and federal regulatory agencies for the proposed drainage improvements have been issued, or fall under applicable general permits."